Automotive lighting: Front brake lights

 Since the late 1960s, there have been proposals to introduce a front-mounted brake light, where green or blue lights would indicate to pedestrians at crossings that an approaching vehicle is slowing down.
 A small subjective survey was undertaken in the US in 1971.

-In 2014, the idea was suggested by Slovakian Lubomir Marjak (of manufacturing company Lumaco, which makes front brake lights) to German EU parliamentarian Dieter-Lebrecht Koch.
+In 2014, the idea was suggested by Slovak Lubomír Marjak (of manufacturing company Lumaco, which makes front brake lights) to German EU parliamentarian Dieter-Lebrecht Koch.
 Field tests were done in Germany in 2017, as well as in Slovakia in 2022 and 2023.
 More tests are planned in Italy.
 Expert analysts have found severe flaws in these tests and the accompanying safety claims.

 Front brake lights were demonstrated in concept cars including the 1967 Explorer IV and the and 1969 Explorer V designed by Rohm & Haas to showcase the potential applications for their plexiglas material, as well as in the GFG Style Sibylla GG80 designed by Giorgetto Giugiaro and shown at the Mondial Paris Motor Show in 2018.
 The only production car to feature a built-in front brake light (as of 2023) was the Bricklin SV-1 of 1974.